 6 – The last thing you want to do is add the preservative.
 Stir.

 7 – Transfer to a container with a lid.
-The last thing I like to do is put the lid on and shake it to make sure the preservative is well incorporated.
+At this point, what I like to do is put the lid on and shake it to make sure the preservative is well incorporated.

-If you use the correct amount of preservative it should last few months (3 to 6).
+If you use the correct amount of preservative it should last a few months (3 to 6).
 It is important to label the container with the name of the product and the date it was made.

 The hyaluronic acid serum is ready to use.